jwatson-CO-edu/ASPIRE/900_extra/DEV_PLAN.md

         1. Exemplar: Each label can be represented by any of a collection of meshes
         1. Prototype: System can match observations to a parameterized model of the class of labels
         1. Learned: Generative NN model of each label both classifies (and completes) observations
-* `{?}` Idea: Allow disjoint scene graphs
-    - As a temporary solution to the Kidnapped Robot Problem.
-Can be merged later through exploration?
-    - To allow the solver to work on multiple problems?
+* `{?}` Idea: Optimize samples in the context of the current problem as background process(es), Cache results
+    - Robot motion roadmap as a network of scored configs